hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 #########################
 After calculating the betas for all of the stocks in the formation period, the next step is to generate trading signals by calculating the return divergence for each of the stocks.
-In this method, test data is not necessarily required if only a trading signal for the very next month of formation period is needed.
+In this method, test data is not necessarily required if only a trading signal for the last month of formation period is needed.
 However, if one wants to see the backtesting results of the method and test with test data, a successive dataset after the formation period is required to generate the proper trading signals.
 The steps are as follows: